astrosica/W3-DIT/README.md

-# W3-DIT
+# DIT photometry of the W3 giant molecular cloud

-DIT photometry of the W3 giant molecular cloud.
+This repository contains my code for reducing the DIT photometric observations of W3.